musakanneh/monty/README.md

     - it finds an error in the file
     - an error occured
 - If we can’t malloc anymore, then we print the error message Error: malloc failed, followed by a new line, and exit with status EXIT_FAILURE.

+## Example of the push and pall opcodes